-A night to remember Last week, the Whitinsville Fish & Game Club held their annual Founders Day banquet.
+A night to remember

+Last week, the Whitinsville Fish & Game Club held their annual Founders Day banquet.
 The event included a sold out prime rib dinner put on by President Matt Burbank and his committee.
 It was fantastic.
 After the meal, this writer was surprised with a plaque dedicating the club's trout pond in my name.
 I was totally surprised by the award, and was extremely appreciative of the award.
 This writer joined the club when I was only 10 years old, and was elected secretary of the club when I was 16.
-In later years, I contin-

-THE GREAT OUTDOORS RALPH TRUE ued as Secretary, and was on the board of directors for many years.
+In later years, I continued as Secretary, and was on the board of directors for many years.
 I also served as president for a couple of years.
 After the club was incorporated, I remained an active member serving in numerous positions at the club including fish chairman.
-The clubhouse was at Prentice Corner in a small patch of

-This week's first picture shows the plaque I received at the pond dedication. woods a couple hundred yards from the shore of the Meadow Pond.
+The clubhouse was located at Prentice Corner in a small patch of woods a couple hundred yards from the shore of the Meadow Pond.
 The activities at the club back then were BINGO parties and numerous suppers.
 Racoon and ham suppers were a big hit back then, with tickets to the supper selling for \$2.
 They were quickly sold out for every supper.
 The club's cook was George Bramen back then, and he was famous for his turtle soup.
 Every year, snapper turtles were caught in the scenes of bait fishermen trying to catch shiners for local bait shops.
 The turtles were donated to the club almost on a weekly basis.
-Linwood Pond was the hot spot to seign for shiners back in the day.
+Linwood Pond was the hot spot to